eddylan2894/CS294-112Reinforcement-Learning/hw1/README.md

 For training behavior cloning model, run the `behavior_cloning file` by typing `python bahivior_cloning.py`.
 The model consists of two hidden layer and one output layer.
 We can modify `file_name` and `num_l` variables in the file to change the environments and the size of the hidden layers.
 The model after training will be store in a `<env_name>_<layer_size>.h5` file.
 The trained models are sotre in the `./Trained_model` folder.

 Use `python q2_1.py Reacher-v2 Hopper-v2 --num_rollouts=20` to run the simulation on Reacher and Hopper tasks.
 This file loads the policy from pre-train models located in the `./Trained_model` and `experts` folder.
-The .You could change the arguments to fit your needs.
+Please change the arguments to fit your needs.

 Use `python q2_3.py` to train the policy with different number of epochs and see the performance of different models.